Home » Romtronic Engineering Hub » Design & DFM (Design for Manufacturability) » How to choose the correct wire gauge for your wire harness

 When designing or sourcing a custom wire harness, selecting the correct wire gauge isn’t just a technical detail—it’s essential for performance, safety, and compliance.
 Whether you’re building for the automotive, aerospace, consumer electronics, or industrial sectors, understanding how wire gauge affects current capacity, durability, and voltage drop is critical.

-This guide’ll explain how to choose the correct wire gauge with a balance of technical depth and practical insight.
+This guide’ll explain how to choose the correct wire gauge, striking a balance between technical depth and practical insight.

 Why Wire Gauge Matters in Wire Harness Design

-Wire gauge determines the thickness of a conductor, which in turn controls how much current it can carry.
+Wire gauge determines the thickness of a conductor, which in turn controls the amount of current it can carry.
 Measured by the American Wire Gauge (AWG) system, a lower number means a thicker wire and higher current capacity.

 Using an incorrect gauge can lead to overheating, voltage drop, or even system failure.
 For example, undersized wires in automotive harnesses may cause intermittent faults in lighting or powertrain systems.
 In aerospace applications, incorrect gauges can compromise mission-critical reliability.